mtlynch/minimal-mistakes/_posts/2017-04-24-building-a-vm-homelab.md

 ## Also ran: ESXi 6.5

-TODO: Talk about how it's free.

-I actually went into this project planning to use [VMware vSphere Hypervisor](https://www.vmware.com/products/vsphere-hypervisor.html).
+I actually went into this project planning to use [VMware vSphere Hypervisor](https://www.vmware.com/products/vsphere-hypervisor.html), VMware's free hypervisor offering.
 It seemed like a much more mature product with a larger user base (so presumably easier to find support).
 However, it ended up being incompatible with both my motherboard's NIC and the Ryzen CPU.
 I was finally able to run it after I installed the Broadcom NIC and disabled my CPU's SMT in BIOS, but by that point, I'd been using Kimchi for a few days and gotten used to it.

 vSphere didn't seem to offer a significantly better experience than Kimchi.
-The UI is much prettier, but it also had very klunky flows where one mistake would force you to completely restart a whole multi-stage process from scratch.
+The UI is much more slick, but it also had very klunky flows where one mistake would force you to completely restart a whole multi-stage process from scratch.
 It also wasn't obvious how to access the shell to just do what I want on the command-line (I'm sure it's possible, but I didn't investigate long enough for the answer).

-The dealbreaker for me was that it prominently displayed a warning saying that the software would stop working in 60 days unless I entered a VMware registration key.
-I believe VMware will provide this for free, but I didn't want to bother with registration keys when Kimchi is available open source with similar functionality.
+The dealbreaker for me was that on login, vSphere prominently displayed a warning saying that the software would stop working in 60 days unless I entered a VMware registration key.
+VMware provides a license key for free, but I didn't want to bother with registration keys when Kimchi isn't tied to any kind of licensing checks and provides an experience that's about equal to vSphere.

 # Reviewing My Choices

 ## CPU

 My most questionable choice is the CPU.
-It does run very fast, but it may have also been overkill as I haven't seen total CPU usage rise above 35%, even when I've got five VMs running with  CPU-intensive jobs running on several of them.
+It does run very fast, but it may have also been overkill, as I haven't seen total CPU usage rise above 35%, even when I've got five VMs running with  CPU-intensive jobs running on several of them.

 The downside to the Ryzen is that it's very bleeding edge right now and compatibility is shaky.
 I tried installing Fedora 25 server, Debian 8.7, Centos 7, and ESXi 6.5 and they all died during the installation because they weren't compatible with the Ryzen.
 I was able to install some of these successfully if I disabled SMT (multithreading) for the CPU in BIOS, but that reduces it to an from a 16-core to an 8-core CPU, which felt sad.
 The only OS that installed successfully was Ubuntu (successfully installed both 16.04 and 17.04).